Department of English

 Professional Accomplishments

-Elizabeth Rush is the author of Rising: Dispatches from the New American Shore, a finalist for the Pulitzer Prize in General Nonfiction, and Still Lifes from a Vanishing City: Essays and Photographs from Yangon, Myanmar.
+Elizabeth Rush is the author of The Quickening: Motherhood, Antarctica and Cultivating Hope in a Warming World and Rising: Dispatches from the New American Shore, which was a finalist for the Pulitzer Prize.
 Her work explores how humans adapt to changes enacted upon them by forces seemingly beyond their control, from ecological transformation to political revolution.
-Rush's essays have appeared in the New York TimesHarpers, Granta, Creative Nonfiction, Orion, Guernica, Le Monde Diplomatique and others.
-Rush is the recipient of fellowships from the National Science Foundation, the Andrew Mellon Foundation, the Howard Foundation, Oregon State University’s Spring Creek Project, the Society for Environmental Journalism, the National Society of Science Writers and the Metcalf Institute.
-She is currently at work on a book about motherhood and Antarctica's diminishing glaciers.
+Rush’s work has appeared in a wide range of publications including the New York Times, Orion and Harpers.
+She is the recipient of fellowships from the National Endowment for the Arts, the National Science Foundation, National Geographic, and the Alfred P. Sloan Foundation.
+Rush lives with her husband and son in Providence, Rhode Island, where she teaches creative nonfiction at Brown University.